ellipsis-drive/python-package/docs/users/index.md

 Search for a user.

 **Mandatory arguments**

 - username (string), the username to search for

 **Optional arguments**

-- fuzzySearch (bool), indicating whether to do a fuzzy search on the username (default True)
+- fuzzySearch (boolean), indicating whether to do a fuzzy search on the username (default True)

 ## get